 By the mid-60s, all eyes were on London – the swinging capital of the world – where radical changes to social and sexual politics were fanned by a modern youth.
 Britain was undergoing a cultural revolution – symbolised by its pop and fashion exports, like Beatlemania and the miniskirt; the iconic status of popular shopping areas, the King’s Road, Kensington and Carnaby Street; the political activism of anti-nuclear campaigns; and sexual liberation.

 Film followed, as the compass needle swung back away south to the capital.
 The swinging 60s ushered in a more mischievous, spirited cinema.
 It saw a surge in formal experimentation, freedom of expression, colour, and comedy.
 It attracted a new type of director of the likes of fashion photographer Michael Sarne (Joanna) and Richard Lester, who moved into film from radio comedy.

 Each of the recommendations included here is available to view in the UK.

 Lester’s A Hard Day’s Night (1964) – starring the Beatles at the height of their fame – has a hop-skip kinesis to fit the swinging 60s.
 Going behind the scenes with the band as they prepare for a London concert, the film keeps pace with the band members as they outrace “potty” fans and send a search party for Ringo who wanders off with a book.

-To celebrate the 50th anniversary rerelease of this influential musical film, we turn back the clock to find 10 more films that let in the light on swinging London.
+More than half a century after the release of this influential musical film, we turn back the clock to find 10 more films that let in the light on swinging London.

 The Knack …and How to Get It (1965)